VentuzTechnology/Ventuz.Extension.prerelease/README.md

 If a Vx Node implements the interface `ITooltip` the user can received additional information about the state of a node when hovering with the mouse over it.

-***Please note that this interface is called everytime the GUI wants to display the tooltip!
+***Please note that this interface is called every time the GUI wants to display the tooltip!
 So keep the implementation as fast as possible!***

 ```c#
 public interface ITooltip